↓

 Tarav Mogara repair page

-Sitar Factory Posted on Tuesday, 16 December 2014 by AnandaTuesday, 5 January 2016
+SiTAR FAcToRY Posted on Tuesday, 16 December 2014 by AnandaTuesday, 5 January 2016

 I’ve added an illustrated report about the repair of tarav mogaras.
 These are small, round ducts which lead the tarav strings through the neck towards the tarav kutis.
 They are usually made out of bone or horn.
 Sometimes plastic is used.